 This beach at the Deniz Kizi Hotel is located on the main Lapta to Girne road, just after the second Starling supermarket (and Mardo’s Icecream).
-It costs a small amount to use the pool and beach or just 6 YTL for the beach.
+There is a small cost small to use the pool and beach.
 The beach sits in a sheltered cove and can get quite warm but the sea is beautifully clear and calm most of the time.

-The LA Hotel has a lovely infinity pool overlooking the sandy beach and you can use both for 10YTL for the day.
-You can’t miss this hotel, it’s the pink one on the Lapta strip, a few minutes drive from our apartments or a fifteen minute walk.
+The LA Hotel has a lovely infinity pool overlooking the sandy beach and you can use both for around 20YTL for the day.
+You can’t miss this hotel, it’s on the Lapta strip, a few minutes drive from our apartments or a fifteen minute walk.
 The beach itself is clean and the snack bar offers a choice of sandwiches, omelettes and pizzas.
 The shower facilities are a bit limited but there’s plenty of parking.
 The bit we really like though is that this place is usually quite quiet, particularly at weekends when other beaches tend to get busy.

 Acapulco Beach Club & Resort

 This one is a bit of a trek but worth the drive if you spend the whole day there.
 It’s about 10 km East of Kyrenia, heading towards Essentepe.
-There’s a long, sandy beach on which you’ll find plenty of padded loungers and umbrellas.
-There’s also a large pool, plus another area with large water slides- by no means an aqua park but probably the nearest thing North Cyprus has to one!
+The resort has a long, sandy beach on which you’ll find plenty of padded loungers and umbrellas.
+There’s also a large pool, plus another area with large water slides – by no means an aqua park but probably the nearest thing North Cyprus has to one!
 We can recommend the hotel for spa treatments too, especially the oxygen facial!
 This resort gets very busy at weekends so the best time to go is during the week.

 Alagadi (Turtle Beach)

 This public beach gets busy at the weekend with locals but during the week you shouldn’t find it crowded.
-There are two entrances to the beach – the first takes you through the village and past the Turtle Project whilst the second entrance about half a mile further along brings you to a large car park and restaurant area.
+There are two entrances to the beach – the first takes you through the village and past the Turtle Project whilst the second entrance, about half a mile further along the main road, brings you to a large car park and restaurant area.